 Typical profiles include: Angles, Square Tube, I Beam, Channel, Round Rod, Round Tube

 We work closely with two established manufacturers of glass fibre pultruded products.
-Through these relationships, Evergrip can offer the first (and so far, only) complete range of CE marked and certified fibreglass structural profiles with full European Technical Assessment (ETA) for use in construction in the United Kingdom and EEA market.
+Through these relationships, Evergrip can offer a complete range of CE marked and certified fibreglass structural profiles with full European Technical Assessment (ETA) for use in construction in the United Kingdom and EEA market.
 The products are manufactured by Fiberline Composites A/S of Denmark and represent the culmination of many years of research, development and investment.
 Take a look at this brief video which shows pultrusion in action inside their ‘state of the art’ factory:

 GRP products have an almost limitless array of potential applications.
 With engineering verification and creative design, there are uses in most markets for products made partially, or entirely from GRP materials.
 Here are some uses, arranged by sector: